carnage/carnage.github.io/_posts/2018-09-05-speaker-expenses.md

 ### Do it to give something back

-This one really only works when used by a not for profit event; the idea that people should volunteer their time and money to help out others is a nobel one, however it is not without it's own significant downsides.
+This one really only works when used by a not for profit event; the idea that people should volunteer their time and money to help out others is a noble  one, however it is not without it's own significant downsides.
 From a speakers perspective, this is only something I'm willing to do on a limited basis, usually for local events such as user groups.
 I'm not going to pay to fly to another country, plus a hotel for